 But, NSAIDS can make knees feel better in the short-term, and in the long-term in greater doses.
 In the over 20 years that we have treated patients with knee problems, there has always been the instance when a patient will ask us if they can continue with their anti-inflammatory medications.
 The answer is typically no. When the patient asks why?
 We remind them that regenerative medicine techniques like the ones we use, count on the beneficial aspects of inflammation.
 Inflammation is the way Nature heals.
 If we stop the inflammation, we stop the healing.

 This simple statement, that inflammation is Nature’s way of healing has been the subject of decades long debate in the medical community.
 Many doctors argue that you have to shut down inflammation to prevent more damage.
 For decades, cortisone became the weapon of choice.
 Cortisone as doctors would later find out, would destroy joints and contributed to the great surge in joint replacement surgeries.

 But don’t you need to shut down inflammation to heal?
 A group of medical researchers in Australia looked at inflamed knees.
 The researchers wanted to see what came first, knee inflammation or knee degenerative changes.
 In other words, did the inflammation cause the degenerative knee disease or did the degenerative knee disease cause the inflammation?

 Knowing which came first would make a big difference for patients with knee pain and degenerative arthritis, and, towards helping doctors and patients understand a path of treatment.
 This treatment path would would move away from the use of anti-inflammatories as a primary step in “conservative care” of knee pain.
-The research team published their findings in The Journal of Rheumatology.(1)
+The research team published their findings in The Journal of Rheumatology.(2)